- Off road parking

 One double bedroom (wardrobe downstairs) with beams & en-suite bath, shower attachment over, basin & WC.
 Small kitchen.
 Sitting room with dining area.

 Gas central heating.
 2-ring electric hob, microwave, fridge, TV, DVD, stereo/CD.
 All fuel & power inc. in rent.
 Bed linen & towels inc. in rent.
-Roadside parking available in surrounding roads on a first come, first served basis and several public car parks within 30 metres of property (some at extra cost).
-Loading/unloading outside property is permitted.
+Off road parking for 1 car with roadside parking available in surrounding roads on a first come, first served basis & several public car parks within 30 yards of property (some at extra cost).
 Sorry, no pets and no smoking.
 Shop, pub & restaurants within 2 mins walk.
 Note: A railway line runs next to the property, with infrequent trains.

 - Last minute